aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Execution/DatabaseInterface-WarningD.rst

-When this option is not set to 'off', a warning (or error) will be issued when the user tries to read from or write to a database table, using a primary key in the mapping that is not exactly the same as the official primary key in the database table itself.
+When this option is not set to 'Off', a warning (or error) will be issued when the user tries to read from or write to a database table, using a primary key in the mapping that is not exactly the same as the official primary key in the database table itself.
 Possible values are: